TripSit/website/README.md

 2) Install dependencies with `npm install`

 ---
-> [!WARN]
+> [!WARNKNG]
-> WINDOWS USERS MIGHT HAVE TO ADJUST DEPENDENCIES LOCALLY AS WITH TRY INSTALLING NVM THROUGH WINGET IF PROBLEMS OCCUR
+> WINDOWS USERS MIGHT HAVE TO ADJUST DEPENDENCIES LOCALLY AS WITH TRY INSTALLING NVM THROUGH WINGET > IF PROBLEMS OCCUR
 ---
 Then you have two choices: